 Fleenor began classical violin lessons at age three, but the Arkansas native's path to Nashville began two years later when she first heard Bob Wills' nearly 40-year-old western swing standard "Faded Love."

-"I heard it, and I started playing it one day," Fleenor says.
+"I heard it, and I started playing it one day," Fleenor said.
 "I remember standing up on like an old wooden chest and I played it for my dad when I was five years old.
 I played it by ear.
 That was the first moment when country music hit a chord in my heart somewhere, so that definitely was a pivotal moment when my parents said, 'Maybe we should get her some fiddle lessons along with her classical lessons.'"

 As if Wills' exemplar fiddling on "Faded Love" wasn't enough to seal the deal, Fleenor soon fell for a more contemporary standard.

-"Another song that was pretty pivotal was hearing Willie Nelson's 'Whiskey River' for the first time," she says.
+"Another song that was pretty pivotal was hearing Willie Nelson's 'Whiskey River' for the first time," she said.
 "I remember jumping up and down on my parent's bed, going wild.
 My mom always loved Willie Nelson, but something about that song got me started up.
 I didn't know what whiskey was!"

 Fleenor went on to become a fervent radio listener during the heyday of '90s country, introducing her to such fiddling giants as Mark O' Connor, Larry Franklin and Glen Duncan.